brianc0413/prop.score.fairness/README.md

-To recreate simulations in this study: import Rlab, RForestry, ggplot, and other basic packages import functions from methods.r and Fairness_Measurements.r This should allow for the user to run the two files with the simulations.
+To recreate simulations in this study:
+Import Rlab, RForestry, ggplot, and other basic packages. import functions from methods.r and Fairness_Measurements.r.
+This should allow for the user to run the two files with the simulations.